-Mark Mobius: The man who sold the world With Mark Mobius’s death this week, the world has lost one of the great characters of global fund management… by Tim Cohen April 20, 2026 News·Opinion 1
+Mark Mobius: the man who sold the world With Mark Mobius’s death this week, the world has lost one of the great characters of global fund management… by Tim Cohen April 20, 2026 News·Opinion 1

-Magnificently, vaguely right: An obituary for Clem Sunter The late scenario planner cautioned against the arrogance of certainty, focusing instead on adaptability and agility in decision-making… by Tim Cohen February 24, 2026 News 3
+Magnificently, vaguely right: an obituary for Clem Sunter The late scenario planner cautioned against the arrogance of certainty, focusing instead on adaptability and agility in decision-making… by Tim Cohen February 24, 2026 News 3

-Leslie Mvubu: The restaurant legend and much-loved Joburger A tribute to Leslie Thabang Mvubu, the maître d’ who made Mastrantonio feel like a second home, and whose gift was making everyone feel… by Sarah Buitendach January 26, 2026 Pleasure 8
+Leslie Mvubu: the restaurant legend and much-loved Joburger A tribute to Leslie Thabang Mvubu, the maître d’ who made Mastrantonio feel like a second home, and whose gift was making everyone feel… by Sarah Buitendach January 26, 2026 Pleasure 8

 Brian Gilbertson: The outsider who built a global mining champion The mining entrepreneur was one of few South African executives who not only operated successfully on the global stage, but reshaped it… by Tim Cohen January 9, 2026 Opinion